jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-This year, there hasn't been a star third baseman in the NL like there has the AL. The two final nominees in Alec Bohm and Manny Machado are... interesting.
-Machado ranks near the middle or bottom of all qualified third basemen in our offensive categories.
-Bohm is the best NL third baseman by quite a wide margin.
-Bohm is top 5 among all third basemen in Batting Average, On Base Percentage and Slugging Percentage.
-He ranks 6th in WAR as he has locked down the hot corner for the Phillies to begin the year and has the highest Offensive rating so far among all NL third basemen by quite a wide margin.
-He is very deserving as there is no one else who should really be in the conversation with him.
+This year, the NL hasn't seen a standout third baseman like those in the AL. The final nominees, Alec Bohm and Manny Machado, present an interesting comparison.
+Machado ranks near the middle or bottom among all qualified NL third basemen in our offensive categories.
+Bohm, however, stands out as the premier NL third baseman by a considerable margin.
+He ranks in the top 5 among all third basemen in batting average, on-base percentage, and slugging percentage.
+With a 6th place ranking in WAR, Bohm has solidified the hot corner for the Phillies and boasts the highest offensive rating among NL third basemen by a significant margin.
+His performance makes him highly deserving, leaving little room for debate regarding his place as the top contender.

 Shortstop - Mookie Betts
 ---